What Is Cloud Hosting?

 It is precisely the use of multiple virtual servers that gives cloud hosting the edge over competing hosting models.
 Instead of using just a single server, each website or project is powered by a group of virtual servers that is often referred to as a cluster or simply as the cloud.
 These virtual servers are not only spread across multiple physical computers, but they are also seamlessly interconnected and managed by the hosting provider.

-While working with a network of interconnected servers may sound like a daunting task, it is actually quite simple since the network is completely transparent to the end-user.
+While working with a network of interconnected servers may sound like a daunting task, it is quite simple since the network is completely transparent to the end-user.
 Instead of having to manage a bunch of virtual servers, you are provided with a unified computing environment that acts like a single computer.
 This cloud-based computer can supply you with potentially unlimited computing resources such as processing power and disk storage.
-Moreover, it is common to be given a private IP address as well in order to be completely independent of the other websites that the cloud hosting provider may serve.
+Moreover, it is common to be given a private IP address as well as to be completely independent of the other websites that the cloud hosting provider may serve.

 Simplified server management is just one of several great advantages cloud hosting has over its competition.
 Another notable advantage is that the cloud is used to enable the next generation of web-based applications and services.
 The most notable cloud services are: